Acumatica/Acumatica-Surveys/README.md

 ![Screenshot](/docs/images/SS4-AutomationSchedulesStartTime.PNG)

-In the Schedule tab, you can also the frequencey - hourly, daily, and monthly.
-You can set other parameters as well, such as whether your schedule expires and when.
+In the Schedule tab shown above, you can also set the frequency: *hourly, daily, and monthly.* You can set other parameters as well, such as whether your schedule expires and when.
 No need to go into any detail here, since the interface is standard & intuitive.

-Once you have set up the schedule for a particular survey and saved it, you can view and montitor your schedules and adjust as needed.
+Once you have set up the schedule for a particular survey and saved it, you can view and montitor your schedules and adjust as necessary.

-To view the statuses of any of your automated schedules, type in Automation in the search field and select Automation Schedule Statuses as shown in the sreenshot.
+To view the statuses of any of the automated schedules, type in *Automation* in the search field and select **Automation Schedule Statuses* as shown in the sreenshot.

 ![Screenshot](/docs/images/SS5-AutomationSchedulesStatus.PNG)

-After clicking on the item, you will see all the Automation Schedues.
-Note the example schedules at end of the tabulated list.
-You can see the surveys that have executed and the one created in the example that is pending to go out on 4/20/2020 at 8am.
+After clicking on the menu item, you will see all the *Automation Schedules.* Notice the example schedules at end of the tabulated list above.
+You can see the surveys that have executed and the one created in our example that is pending to go out on 4/20/2020 at 8am.

+Use the scheduling engine as it will save you time and energy in automating sending out schedules that are sent on a periodic basis.

 ## Survey Response